Skip to content

 What schemes are available for first-time buyers?

-Government and other schemes can make buying your first home more affordable.
-Shared Ownership lets you buy a share (e.g. 25–75%) and pay rent on the rest.
-First Homes (England) offers 30–50% off eligible new builds.
-The Mortgage Guarantee Scheme supports 95% LTV mortgages.
-Help to Buy ISAs and Lifetime ISAs offer government bonuses on savings towards a deposit.
+Government and other schemes can bring the cost of a first home down.
+Shared Ownership lets you buy a share of a property, often 25–75%, and pay rent on the part you do not own.
+First Homes, which runs in England, takes 30–50% off the price of eligible new builds.
+The Mortgage Guarantee Scheme sits behind 95% LTV mortgages, the ones that need only a 5% deposit.
+Help to Buy ISAs and Lifetime ISAs top up your deposit savings with a government bonus.

 Shared Ownership